Transport in China: Suburban and commuter rail systems

 China's passenger railways are mostly used for medium- and long-distance travel, with few trains stopping anywhere but at major stations in center cities.
 Commuter rail systems, characteristic of large European and North American cities, were initially uncommon in China.
 Instead radial suburban metro lines (Shanghai Metro Line 16, Binhai Mass Transit Line 9, Guangfo Metro, etc.) were mostly fulfilling that role.
 However a number of high-speed regional networks such as the Chengdu–Dujiangyan ICR, Changsha–Zhuzhou–Xiangtan ICR, Pearl River Delta Rapid Transit, and Wuhan Metropolitan Area Intercity Railway have recently started providing commuter services.

-Rail Transit in the special administrative regions
+Rail transit in Hong Kong SAR

 Hong Kong Mass Transit Railway was planned, designed, constructed and opened under British administration; it was opened in 1979 and merged with the KCR network in 2007 to form a 10-line heavy metro operation and a modern light rail network.
 In addition, a tramway system operates on Hong Kong Island.

+Rail transit in Macau SAR

 The Macau LRT was first proposed in 2003, but a final go-ahead was not given until a public announcement by the Government of Macau in October 2006.
-The Macau Light Transit System will serve the Macau Peninsula, Taipa island, Cotai reclamation area and Macau International Airport.
+The Macau Light Transit System currently operates three lines: the Taipa Line, which connects Taipa (including Macau International Airport), Cotai, and the Macau Peninsula; the Hengqin Line, a two-station line which connects Hengqin Island to Lotus Station, and the Seac Pai Van Line, a two-station southern link connecting Union Hospital with Seac Pai Van.
+The Taipa Line opened on 10 December 2019, while the Seac Pai Van and Hengqin lines opened on 1 November 2024 and 2 December 2024, respectively.
+The East Line, which will connect the eastern terminus of the Taipa Line at Taipa Ferry Terminal with the Macau Peninsula, began construction in 2023 and is expected to open in 2028.

+As of February 2025, all lines on the LRT use Mitsubishi Heavy Industries Crystal Mover APM vehicles that are two-car trains and fully automated.
+The car is named Ocean Cruiser.
+All LRT stations are equipped with platform screen doors.